 SAFE REPURPOSED WOOD SOURCES

 Recycled wooden Wyoming snow fences are cleanest and safest reclaimed wood available.
 It’s the only non-engineered, naturally-weathered repurposed wood certified GREENGUARD Gold for low chemical emissions.
 These 12 foot tall snow fences are naturally distressed by the intense Wyoming weather for an average of 10 years.
 The fence slats have never touched the ground and have never been exposed to barnyard animals, chemicals, or moisture.
 Recycled snow fence wood is naturally insect-free.
 Centennial Woods’ sell FSC 100% Recycled wood that is safe for homes, restaurants, schools, hospitals, and businesses.
-Learn more about Centennial Woods’ reclaimed wood products.
+Learn more about Centennial Woods’ reclaimed wood products or explore the Ultimate Guide To Reclaimed Wood.